Application is Closed

 After submitting the online application you will receive a welcome email from SRJC including a 9-digit Student ID Number.

-Using your Student ID Number, upload the required supporting documents to complete your application:
+Using your Student ID Number, upload the required supporting documents:

 Eligibility Requirements